iLib-js/ilib-mono/README.md

 ilib-loctool-javascript is a plugin for the loctool that allows it to read and localize javascript files.

+## Release Notes

+v1.0.2

+Fixed so that JavaScriptFileType passes the right props to the JavaScriptFile constructor.

 ## License

 Copyright © 2019, JEDLSoft